dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

     required; for example, your network may rely on allowing ICMP, or DHCP.

-Therefore, we recommend creating a failsafe {{site.prodname}} security policy that is tailored to your environment.
+Therefore, we recommend creating a failsafe {{site.tseeprodname}} security policy that is tailored to your environment.
 The example command below shows one example of how you might do that; the command uses `calicoctl` to create a single policy resource, which: